TakeLab/podium/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
-Special notes for Windows systems are at the [end](#windows-specifics) of this Readme.

 ### Prerequisites